MDMC.trajectory_analysis package

 Parameters:

-• end (, optional) – The end time for filtering the Trajectory.
-The default is None, which means the new returned Trajectory has a single time, defined by the start
+• end (float, optional) – The end time for filtering the Trajectory.
+The default is None, which means the new returned Trajectory has a single time, defined by the start.

 Returns:

-A CompactTrajectory with times in half open interval defined by start and end
+A copy with times in half open interval defined by start and end.

 Return type: